Lloyd Borgers

-Lloyd Borgers (born 24 February 1993) is a Dutch footballer who plays as a striker for amateur side SV Meerssen.
+Lloyd Borgers (born 24 February 1993) is a Dutch footballer who plays as a forward for RKSV Heer Maastricht.

+Club career

 Borgers played professional football for MVV Maastricht.
 He was released by MVV in 2013 and subsequently joined Hoofdklasse side EHC.
 He later played for Belgian Vierde Klasse side VV Neerpelt before moving to SV Meerssen in 2015.
+He left them after 5 seasons for Heer.

+Personal life

 Since 2013, Borgers has played football at an amateur level, and gas also worked for Flexprof, an industrial engineering company in Maastricht together, alongside fellow former MVV player Lance Voorjans.
+In 2026, Borgers was the first former MVV-player who was chosen Prince Carnival.
+He lives in Heer with his wife Joëlle Ringhs and their two sons.